Let’s get this out of the way right here at the top: Full disclosure? I have eaten bear.

 Do bears really eat honey?

-It turns out that while bears will eat honey, they’re more interested in the bees themselves.
+Bears will eat honey.
+They are also interested in the bees themselves.

 And yes, apparently they will endure a sting or two, but the bees overall have a hard time getting through the bear’s fur.